Join Our Band: Q & A

 Q. Is There a Concert Dress Code?

 A. The attire during concerts normally consists of black shoes & socks, black dress pants (or slacks/skirt), and a black (or very dark) long-sleeved dress shirt.
-It is also recommended that members should try to bring their own folding metal music stands to some concerts, although often these will be provided at the concert location (& are always provided at rehearsals).
+Members may sometimes need to bring their own folding metal music stands to some concerts, although usually these will be provided at the concert location (& are always provided at rehearsals).
 Q. Are there any other rules of "band etiquette"?
 A. During rehearsals, members should attempt to watch and follow the conductor closely, and to cease talking or playing while the conductor is speaking.
 During breaks, members who wish to practice should do so quietly (perhaps using a practice mute) or should go to another room.
 Members should also attempt to arrive on time to both rehearsals and concerts.
-Past members who still possess any original sheet music should attempt to return such music to the band.
+Past members who still possess any original sheet music should return such music to the band.
 Q. Do I Need to Own my Own Instrument?
 A. Owning your own instrument would certainly help when it comes to playing in any community band!
-However, if you don't already own an instrument, our conductor, Sandra can provide you with useful advice on how to rent or purchase an instrument cheaply.
-You can also find affordable rates for instrument rentals in Sudbury at Long & McQuade.
-Often renting is a good option for those new members who aren't sure how long-term their commitment will be to returning to playing.
-Local instrument repairer (& former LU faculty member) Allan Walsh can also provide new members with useful leads when it comes to purchasing decent new or second-hand instruments.
+However, if you don't already own an instrument, our members can provide you with useful advice on how to rent or purchase an instrument cheaply.
+You can find affordable rates for instrument rentals in Sudbury at Long & McQuade.
+Often renting (or "renting to own") can be a good option for those new members who aren't sure how long-term their commitment will be to returning to playing.
+Local instrument repairer/musician (& former LU faculty member) Allan Walsh can also provide new members with useful leads when it comes to purchasing decent new or second-hand instruments.
 He can even help you whip your old instrument back into shape!
-Interested in Joining?
+Q. Interested in Joining?